 Following graduation, he was assigned to the School of Infantry-East, Infantry Training Battalion, Camp Lejeune, North Carolina, for training as a 0311 infantry rifleman.
 He has had numerous assignments to include rifleman, squad leader, and platoon sergeant with Golf Company 2/2; drill instructor with 3rd Battalion, India Company and Support Battalion, Physical Conditioning Platoon, Parris Island, South Carolina; section leader and platoon sergeant with 1/3; platoon sergeant with Weapons & Field Training Battalion, Parris Island; platoon sergeant with Scout Platoon 2nd Tank Battalion; first sergeant with Advanced Infantry Training Battalion, first sergeant for Inspector and Instructor Staff Johnson City, Tennessee, Lima Company 3/24; and first sergeant with Bravo Company, 2nd Law Enforcement Battalion, Camp Lejeune, North Carolina.
 His tours as a sergeant major include: Marine Aviation Logistics Squadron 29, 2nd Air Naval Gunfire Liaison Company, Marine Corps Installations-National Capital Region-Marine Corps Base Quantico, Education Command and Marine Corps University and is currently serving as the United States Naval Community College’s command senior enlisted leader.
 He has deployed seven times in various locations, including Mediterranean floats; Unit Deployment Programs to Okinawa, Japan; a security detachment to Panama; and operations in support of Operation Iraqi Freedom.

-His professional military education include the Corporal’s Course, Sergeant’s Course, Career Course, Advanced Course, Infantry Squad Leader’s Course, E-8 Seminar, First Sergeant Course, Navy Senior Enlisted Academy, Joint Special Operations Forces Senior Enlisted Academy, Cornerstone Course, Air Forces Command Chief Master Sergeant Training Course, and the Army's Nominative Leader's Course.
+His professional military education includes the Corporal’s Course, Sergeant’s Course, Career Course, Advanced Course, Infantry Squad Leader’s Course, E-8 Seminar, First Sergeant Course, Navy Senior Enlisted Academy, Joint Special Operations Forces Senior Enlisted Academy, Cornerstone Course, Air Forces Command Chief Master Sergeant Training Course, and the Army's Nominative Leader's Course.

 Hensley has an associate degree in general studies, and a Bachelor’s and Master’s in Organizational Leadership from Columbia Southern University.
 He is currently enrolled in a doctorate program with Abilene Christian University.
 His decorations include the Meritorious Service Medal (five awards), Purple Heart (two awards), Navy and Marine Corps Commendation Medal (three awards), Navy and Marine Corps Achievement Medal, Combat Action Ribbon (two awards), Military Outstanding Volunteer Service Medal and Navy and Marine Corps Sea Service Deployment Ribbon (seven awards).